 Before you sell anything — your product, company or service — you sell yourself first.
 Shift the balance of power in your favor.
 When you brand yourself correctly, you are seen as more desirable and in demand.

 Now take large, successful companies for instance.
-They understand the power of “branding” a product.
+These companies understand the power of “branding” a product.
 They spend a lot of time, money and energy to create a “brand” that is eye catching and appealing enough to sell their product through to market.
 They want to make sure that the buyer has a strong connection with that brand.

 Now think of yourself as a company with one employee – you.
 How much time, money and energy have you spent in developing a “personal brand” that is unique enough to sell through to your market?
 An individual who has a well-defined personal brand has more status and a tremendous advantage over the competition in the market place.
 With a great personal brand, you are already half sold and thus far above the competition.